Greetings from all of us here at the Excellence in Broadcasting Network.

 We all have.

-Now, when he says I think many people will come to loathe that they remain silent, he's talking about Democrats there.
+Now, when he says, I think many people will come to loathe that they remain silent, he's talking about Democrats there.

-He's talking about maybe some Obama voters, but I don't.
+He's talking about maybe some Obama voters, but I don't, he doesn't really hold them in high regard.

-They're cult, obviously.
+They're a cult, obviously.

-It's it's he's talking about media people.
+He's talking about media people.

-He's the people who are supposed to safeguard all this stuff, they're the ones staying silent.
+The people who are supposed to safeguard all this stuff.

 That's what I don't see happening.